persevere-and-motivate/HaxeShare/README.md

 The `record-macros` dependency only supports MySQL and SQLLite for now.
 We may develop or contribute to this library in the future to add support for other SQL and NoSQL targets.

 If you happen to be testing for any one of the above targets, please let us know in the Issues for tracking.

+## Features
+As this project is used in my own projects, it will be expanded to include new features.

+The following items have been implemented:

+ * Generation of client-side typedef structures representing simple data structures.
+ * Generation of server-side classes extending `sys.db.Object` from the `record-macros` library with typical additional functionality.
+ * Generation of a server-side REST API using generated classes handling specific URLs.
+ * A client-side `Router` class with basic functionality.
+ * A `FormBuilder` with the ability to submit data forms easily.

+Essential Features to be added:

+ * Server-based router.
+ * Parameterised URLs.
+ * More complex search request capabilities
+ * Allow static form submissions using a typical `<form>` element.
+ * Expand the FormBuilder to also include the ability to generate forms using many procedures.
+ * Add `Security` to allow/deny access to particular pieces of data.
+ * Add and implement additional security layers (OAuth, Two-Factor Authentication).

+Beneficial features:

+ * Add server-to-client debugging for more effective tracking of issues.
+ * Add auto-generation of Login forms with Session tracking for both AJAX (client) and server.
+ * Add externs for the popular payment gateways (PayPal, Stripe and Square).

 ## Installation
 Currently, you can clone this project and setup a haxelib `dev` environment like so: